Skip to content

 • Audio device selection — Switch between microphones without leaving the call

-• Active call indicators — Rooms with active calls show a phone icon in the room list
+• Active call indicators — Rooms with active calls show a call indicator in the room list

 • Audio level visualization — Participant avatars pulse with accent-colored rings based on speaking volume

-To disable voice calls, either remove the [livekit] section from chatto.toml or set:
+To disable voice and video calls, either remove the [livekit] section from chatto.toml or set:

 [livekit]